 If assignments are missing, I will write a note in the homework book.
 When a student is missing more than two assignments, they will need to stay in for recess.

 Book orders are sent once a month except during the book fair months.
 Please send a check with your child’s order.
 There is also an option to order on-line.
 Our class activation code is DXCPCJ.

-We will have special projects for the day before winter break, Valentine’s Day, and the end of the school year.
+We will have special activities for the day before winter break, Valentine’s Day, and the end of the school year.
 We are also happy to share in birthday celebrations.
 Kimberly Lane no longer celebrates birthdays with a food treat.
 Families can participate in the birthday book program through the Media Center or bring in a non-food treat for the class.
 We will celebrate ½ birthdays for summer birthdays.

 There are extensive opportunities for students to write in Language Arts, as well as in other subject areas.
-Students learn to write personal narratives along with descriptive, persuasive, and compare/contrast essays.
-They learn research skills and report writing.
-Within the writing units of study, the writing process and the traits of writing are taught.
+The units of study are opinion, informational and narrative.
 Students are taught both handwriting and word processing/computer skills.

 The Language Arts goal for students is that they become independent learners, able to extend their learning in all areas by using reading and writing skills.

 All students in kindergarten through fifth grade are using Everyday Mathematics (also called Chicago Math).
 This program has been developed by the University of Chicago.
 Chicago math teaches all math skills through out the year.
 Students develop number strategies and concepts as they identify patterns, estimate and check,calculate, measure, and use various manipulatives like money, clocks, rulers,scales, graphs, and calculators.